Anyte: Reception

 At the beginning of the twentieth century, Anyte's poetry was highly thought of by the Imagist poets, with Richard Aldington describing her in his translation of Greek and Latin poetry as the "woman-Homer".
 Modern scholars have been more critical of Anyte's work, considering her subjects frivolous.
 However, Josephine Balmer describes her poetry as "stunning", and argues that it demonstrates both education and technical skill.
-Anyte is one of the women included on Judy Chicago's Heritage Floor, and has a crater on Mercury named after her.
+H.D. adapted one of Anyte's epigrams in her poem "Hermes of the Ways"; she is one of the women included on Judy Chicago's Heritage Floor, is represented in Anselm Kiefer's series Women in Antiquity, and has a crater on Mercury named after her.